 We're aiming to increase the diversity of green spaces in built-up areas

-PECT is working with five schools in the city to help increase the diversity of green spaces in built-up areas, in order to encourage wildlife to thrive.
+PECT is working with schools to help increase the diversity of green spaces in built-up areas, in order to encourage wildlife to thrive.

 What are we doing?

-PECT is working with students from five local schools to create wildlife corridors alongside fences and borders through seed bombing.
+PECT is working with students to create wildlife corridors alongside fences and borders through seed bombing.
 This project will attract bees, birds and butterflies into predominantly urban environments, helping prevent the decline of wildlife.

-These wildlife corridors will be located on or near school grounds and will be used to provide opportunities to learn about and connect with nature, benefiting up to 2,000 children and community members.
+These wildlife corridors will be located on or near school grounds and will be used to provide opportunities to learn about and connect with nature, benefiting children and community members.

 Students will be involved in the whole process, from designing the corridors, to creating and launching the seed bombs and maintaining and monitoring the corridors once they are established.
 The project will include creation of bird, bug, beastie homes, and hedgerow planting, as well as bird and bug surveys.